millerronen/timers/README.md

 In certain scenarios, WE may encounter long-running tasks or background processes that are not suitable for immediate execution within THE application.
 Such tasks might include heavy data processing, sending bulk emails, generating reports, or other resource-intensive operations.
 While Redis can serve as a basic queueing system for short-lived tasks, it may not be the best choice for managing long-running tasks efficiently.
 In such cases, WE might consider using a dedicated message queuing system designed for handling these types of workloads.

+#### Ensuring Data Consistency with Transactions (NOT IMPLEMENTED)

+In a high-traffic and data-intensive application like this, maintaining data consistency between different storage systems is crucial.
+I use both a relational database (MySQL) and Redis for storing and managing timer-related data.
+To ensure that the data remains consistent, when interacting with both storage systems - transactions should be considered.

+### Another system design approaches that I have considered before this one